 I am proud and honored to work in a laboratory that specializes in reporting the most accurate and precise concentrations of hazardous air pollutants across the United States.
 Beyond providing high-quality results, I particularly enjoy applying my creativity to continuously improving monitoring methods and the data they provide.

 Julie Swift, an ERG vice president, has supported the U.S. Environmental Protection Agency’s National Monitoring Programs since 1997 and has managed ERG’s consecutive NMP support contracts since 2003.
-She brings to this work close to three decades of experience in areas ranging from field sample collection, to chromatographic analysis of samples, to all phases of technical support, data interpretation, and reporting.
+She brings to this work over three decades of experience in areas ranging from field sample collection, to chromatographic analysis of samples, to all phases of technical support, data interpretation, and reporting.
 At any given time, Julie also manages 15 to 20 air monitoring contracts with state, local, and/or tribal agencies.